Anglo-Saxon Medicine in Ireland

 Lacnunga 1050CE

-There are a few things I want to point out.
-First, see how they had soap in medieval times?
-Secondly, the fact that the receipt mentions ashes leads me to believe this was meant as a drawing salve.
+The fact that the receipt mentions ashes along with the astringency of some of the herbal ingredients, leads me to believe this was meant as a drawing salve.
 Charcoal was frequently an ingredient in those.
 Finally, I want to talk about the ingredients Mrs. Fleming used.
 In Jolly’s version of the Lay, she identifies Maythe as chamomile which makes the most sense as a variant spelling of Mageþe, but I have also seen Mageþe identified as ox-eye daisy which is interesting given Mrs. Fleming’s list of ingredients.

 Folks were not always so hung up on botanical identification.
 They mostly used organoleptic identification which, for what is worth, is still acceptable to the FDA.
 Many plants of distinct species have similar phytoconstituents.
 If you want to experience this, I invite you to taste a daisy flower and then a chamomile flower.
 I think then you will understand.

 A man, named Corcoran who lives in this district, has the cure for burst.
 The ointment is made in this manner.
-Nine herbs a got and fried with butter on a pan.
+Nine herbs are got and fried with butter on a pan.

 Phyllis O’Hara Co.
 Westmeath